Norton Utilities: September 2012 source code hack

 On 25 September 2012, eight months after the first hack, an affiliate of the hacker group "Anonymous" published the source code for Norton Utilities.
 Symantec has responded that this was from the same code leaked in January 2012.
 They have confirmed that the leak included source code for 2006 versions of Norton Utilities, pcAnywhere and Norton AntiVirus.

 2018 Allegations of SpinRite source code theft

 In June 2018 Steve Gibson alleged in his weekly podcast "Security Now!", that Norton's Disk Doctor was not created by Norton but instead was reverse engineered from his ubiquitous SpinRite software without permission or attribution.
 This, he says, occurred after he refused to accept Peter Norton's bid to purchase SpinRite from him.
-He claimed proof in that random numbers he generated for BIOS checking were left unchanged in Disk Doctor presumably because Norton's software engineers didn't know their purpose.
-Also Norton eventually abandoned Disk Doctor as they didn't really understand how it worked so couldn't actually support it for users.
+He claimed proof in that random numbers he generated for BIOS compatibility checks were left unchanged in Disk Doctor, presumably because Norton's software engineers didn't know their purpose.
+He also alleged that Norton eventually abandoned Disk Doctor because they didn't understand how it worked, and therefore couldn't support its users.